lotusatease/ifosslawbook/Taiwan.md

 Moral rights protected by the Copyright Act in Taiwan consist of three
 parts:

 Right of publicly release

-:   *The author of a work shall enjoy the right to publicly release the
-    work* provided by article 15 of the Copyright Act;
+*The author of a work shall enjoy the right to publicly release the work* provided by article 15 of the Copyright Act;

 Right of paternity

-:   *The author of a work shall have the right to indicate its name, a
-    pseudonym, or no name on the original or copies of the work, or when the work is publicly released.
+*The author of a work shall have the right to indicate its name, a pseudonym, or no name on the original or copies of the work, or when the work is publicly released.
 The author has the same right to a derivative work based on its work* provided by article 16 of the Copyright Act;'

 Right of integrity

-:   *The author has the right to prohibit others from distorting,
-    mutilating, modifying, or otherwise changing the content, form, or name of the work, thereby damaging the author’s reputation* provided by article 17 of the Copyright Act.
+*The author has the right to prohibit others from distorting, mutilating, modifying, or otherwise changing the content, form, or name of the work, thereby damaging the author’s reputation* provided by article 17 of the Copyright Act.

-### Term of protection {#sec_termtaiwan}
+### Term of protection

 For economic rights of computer programs, the same terms to works of literature, science, and art apply: 50 years as of December 31 following